shellscape/apollo-log/.github/ISSUE_TEMPLATE/BUG.md

   👉🏽 Need help or support?
 Open a SUPPORT issue instead.
 -->

-- Webpack Version:
+- apollo-server Version:
 - Operating System (or Browser):
 - Node Version:
-- webpack-plugin-serve Version:
+- apollo-log Version:

 ### How Do We Reproduce?